 - You do not forgive yourself easily

 Forgiving oneself requires setting aside criticism.
 However, if we are stuck in self-criticism, it will be more difficult for us to turn the page.
-To live fully, it is necessary to know how to forgive and update our “self”, so that the past does not determine our future.
+To live fully, it is necessary to know how to forgive and update our “ego”, so that the past does not determine our future.